MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 2. On 02-01-20, the user posts a sale of 1 unit.
 3. On 03-01-20, the user posts a sale of 1 unit.
 4. On 04-01-20, the user posts a sale of 1 unit.
-5. On 03-01-20, the user calculates the inventory value for the item, and posts a revaluation of the item’s unit cost from LCY 10.00 to LCY 8.00.
+5. On 03-01-20, the user calculates the stock value for the item, and posts a revaluation of the item’s unit cost from LCY 10.00 to LCY 8.00.
 6. On 02-01-20, the user posts a sale of 1 unit.
 7. On 03-01-20, the user posts a sale of 1 unit.
 8. On 04-01-20, the user posts a sale of 1 unit.